 Fish are not expected to be exposed to sound pressure levels that could cause hearing damage.
 Side-scan sonar, which uses a low-energy, high-frequency signal, is not expected to affect fish, based on fish hearing data.
-Because of the limited location and duration of individual HRG surveys that may be conducted during site assessment, few fish may be expected in most cases to be present within the survey areas.
+Because of the limited immediate area of ensonification and duration of individual HRG surveys that may be conducted during site assessment, few fish may be expected in most cases to be present within the survey areas.
 Thus, potential population-level impacts on fish from HRG surveys are expected to be negligible.
-Furthermore, ESA-listed marine fish, shortnose sturgeon and Atlantic salmon, are more likely to occur along cable route surveys, rather than surveys occurring within the lease blocks.
-Therefore, it is unlikely that either species would be within the impact area.
-Therefore, impacts, such as temporary or permanent hearing damage and masking, of such surveys to ESA-listed fish, and fish in general, would be negligible.